w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/adjustable-text-style.md

 </table>

 :::note
-Readable blocks of text (foundational) and Readable text style (foundational) are based on common usage, and their supplemental counterparts are based on readability research.
+[Readable blocks of text (minimum)](#readable-blocks-of-text) and [Readable text style (minimum)](#readable-text-style) are based on common usage, and their adjustable and enhanced counterparts are based on readability research.
 We need more readability research in these languages.
 :::

 :::tests